 Year 2 Teacher

-I have a Bachelor in Education, endorsement in Teaching and teach Year 2 in Tawa.
+I have a Bachelor in Education, endorsement in Teaching and teach Year 2.
 I grew up in the Bay of Plenty before my family moved to South Canterbury, where I met my husband and now live in Gimmerburn with my husband, Craig and our three children, Charlotte, Vanessa and Nathan.
-I enjoy gardening, baking, being creative and active, dancing and online shopping!
+I enjoy being creative and spending time with my family.

 Year 3 Teacher